kevin218/Eureka/docs/source/quickstart.rst

 You made it!
 Congratulations, it's time to reward yourself with a break 😊

-However, if this quickstart guide wasn't enough to sate your appetite, considering taking a look at the different parameter settings within the ``*.ecf`` files :ref:`here<ecf>`.
+However, if this quickstart guide wasn't enough to sate your appetite, consider taking a look at the different parameter settings within the ``*.ecf`` files :ref:`here<ecf>` and tweak away!
 If you want to explore the NIRSpec Tiny Dataset further, head back to the Stage 4 ``.ecf`` and try increasing the number of wavelength channels.
-Once you're comfortable, consider running things through with the `full dataset <https://app.box.com/folder/154382679630?s=f6ehe1i2tsn9dih8zl0emyvjm9vemh1r>`_!
-Or if you're bored with NIRSpec, maybe take a look at a simulated dataset for `NIRCam <https://app.box.com/folder/154382958627?s=ctuol6orkulkrytbt7ajbd5653j93tg4>`_, `NIRISS <https://app.box.com/folder/154382588636?s=tyg3qqd85601gkbw5koowrx0obekeg0m>`_, or `MIRI <https://app.box.com/folder/154382561036?s=h662fiy3baw29ftulc9jxggoesq1u06y>`_ instead.
+Once you're comfortable, consider running things through with the `full dataset <https://app.box.com/folder/154382679630?s=f6ehe1i2tsn9dih8zl0emyvjm9vemh1r>`_.
+Or, if you're bored with NIRSpec, maybe take a look at a simulated dataset for `NIRCam <https://app.box.com/folder/154382958627?s=ctuol6orkulkrytbt7ajbd5653j93tg4>`_, `NIRISS <https://app.box.com/folder/154382588636?s=tyg3qqd85601gkbw5koowrx0obekeg0m>`_, or `MIRI <https://app.box.com/folder/154382561036?s=h662fiy3baw29ftulc9jxggoesq1u06y>`_ instead.

 If any bugs / errors cropped up while you were working through this quickstart, or if they turn up in the future, take a look at our `FAQ page <https://eurekadocs.readthedocs.io/en/latest/installation.html#issues-installing-or-importing-jwst>`_ or `report an issue <https://github.com/kevin218/Eureka/issues/new/choose>`_ on our GitHub repository.
 Thanks!